 Neck misalignments can be an underlying cause of both central and peripheral vertigo.
 For example, a misalignment can put pressure on the brainstem and throw off the signals in the body’s balance system.
 However, a misalignment can also affect the Eustachian tubes resulting in fluid buildup in the ear.
 Since this process can take years, the injury that caused the misalignment is rarely connected to the current issue with vertigo unless you see someone who specifically looks for this connection.

 In one case study, 80% of patients had vertigo completely resolve after upper cervical care.
-The other 20% also received benefits with severity and frequency being reduced.
+The other 20% also received benefits with reduced severity and frequency.
 In the end, while 56 of the patients could remember a past injury to their head or neck, all 60 had misalignments in the upper cervical spine.

 To give upper cervical chiropractic a try for yourself, contact a practitioner in your local area today.
 You may be a gentle adjustment away from starting on the path to better overall health.